thegoodhackertv/wifiExfil/README.md

+# wifiExfil

-Exfiltrate all saved Wi-Fi passwords from Windows
+Exfiltrate all saved Wi-Fi passwords from a Windows PC.

 ## Requirements

-1. On your Windows machine install Python https://www.python.org/downloads/
+1. On your Windows machine install Python from https://www.python.org/downloads/

-2. Install pyinstaller `pip install pyinstaller`
+2. Install pyinstaller, run `pip install pyinstaller` from cmd

 3. Create a webhook from one of the following sites:
 - https://requestinspector.com